agc93/beatvortex/docs/content/en/docs/introduction/_index.md

 There's a few things that anyone used to other tools might miss though, as we haven't implemented them yet:

 - **Dependencies**: Vortex's support for dependencies is....sketchy.
-BeatVortex doesn't support dependencies right now so make sure you install any dependencies.
+BeatVortex will warn you about missing dependencies, but can't automatically install them for you (yet).
 - **Previews/metadata**: Vortex regards songs as just another type of mod, so you won't expect the level of details, stats or previews that something like BeatDrop gives you.
 - **Error Handling**: BeatVortex's error handling is pretty barebones.
 You might see more errors and odd behaviours during installs.